 LIFE SCIENCES RESEARCH CERTIFICATE

 The Biological Sciences Department offers an undergraduate certificate in Life Sciences Research.
 This certificate is designed to help students obtain research training, apply key concepts in experimental research, practice good science communication & conduct, and develop critical thinking skills.
 Students must complete one year of Introductory Biology and 2 cr. of mentored research before applying.
+You must apply and be accepted to the program before you begin or declare this certificate.

 *The final opportunity to declare the Bioinformatics major was August 2019.
 Students should now look to the new Computational Biology major.